ipspace/blog/content/posts/2024/10/evpn-designs-ebgp.md

 * Line 5: We need a global AS number to set the route targets for EVPN layer-2 segments[^NART]
 * Line 6: EVPN has to be enabled on EBGP sessions
 * Line 7: Switches must send extended BGP communities on EBGP sessions
+* Line 8: We don't need an IBGP session between S1 and S2 (by default, _netlab_ tries to build IBGP sessions between routers in the same autonomous system).
+The fabric has only EBGP sessions.
-* Line 13: The BGP AS number on the spine switches is set to 65100
+* Line 14: The BGP AS number on the spine switches is set to 65100
-* Line 15: The BGP AS number on the individual leaf switches is set to 65000 + switch ID ([more details](https://netlab.tools/plugins/fabric/#leaf-and-spine-parameters), [example](https://netlab.tools/plugins/fabric/#building-an-ebgp-fabric))
+* Line 16: The BGP AS number on the individual leaf switches is set to 65000 + switch ID ([more details](https://netlab.tools/plugins/fabric/#leaf-and-spine-parameters), [example](https://netlab.tools/plugins/fabric/#building-an-ebgp-fabric))
-* Line 19: Leaf switches are running VLANs, VXLAN, BGP, and EVPN
+* Line 20: Leaf switches are running VLANs, VXLAN, BGP, and EVPN
-* Line 21: Spine switches are running BGP and EVPN
+* Line 22: Spine switches are running BGP and EVPN

 [^NART]: netlab is not using automatic EVPN route targets or route distinguishers.